RagOfJoes/nvim/README.md

-# NVIM Configuration
+# Neovim configuration

-My personal neovim configuration
+Always a WIP.